murilodourado/api-kotlin/README.md

 ```

 ## MongoDB
-at the docker compose folder run the following command
+'at the docker compose folder run the following command
 ```
 docker-compose up -d
 ```